A COLLISION-FREE WORLD WHERE EVERYONE GETS HOME SAFELY

 However, the HAAS Alert approach to road safety and, ultimately, saving lives, goes even deeper, as Gareth elucidates.

-“We describe ourselves as a safety company and that we do very, very complex stuff, but we make it very easy for car manufacturers to put an alert in their vehicle.
-Neither are we just collecting data and sending it to the OEM.
-The OEMs are challenged, because globally, they've got different data feeds, they've got different data formats, they've got different priorities.
-So by creating these alerts and giving them the mechanism to produce them in their vehicles, we are forming part of that value chain.”
+“We make a very conscious decision to describe ourselves as a safety company not a technology company.
+We want to make it easily relatable and simple to everyone we are trying to project on the road.
+But we do very complex stuff and hard work to make it simple for car manufacturers to put an alert in their vehicle.
+We are not just collecting data and sending it to the OEM, this is not what they want to deal with.
+The OEMs are challenged, because globally, they've got different data feeds, different data formats, different priorities and different political pressures.
+Safety Cloud gives them the mechanism to produce alerts in their vehicles, anywhere in the world.
+Meaning they don’t need one approach in Europe (and even then individual counties in Europe), and USA, and so on.”

 Alert Status: Red

-“We’re live with VW, Stellantis and Skoda, and whether you have got your navigation on or not, you would get an alert in the vehicle.
-So this would override your radio and your navigation with a small visual and audio prompt.
-It’s typically a two-tone chime, and if you're listening to a radio, it'll lower the volume slightly.
-With VW and Stellantis [including Alfa Romeo, Chrysler, Jeep and Opel] models it comes up on the entertainment screen, but how this actually appears in a vehicle is very much dependent on the OEMs and also their capability.”
+“We’re currently live with Volkswagen, Stellantis and Škoda, with more automakers adopting Safety Cloud.
+For enabled cars, whether you have got your navigation on or not, you would get an alert in the vehicle.
+Digital alerts are shared over infotainment, instrument or head up display with a small visual and audio prompt.
+How this actually appears in a vehicle is very much dependent on the OEMs and also their capability.”

 Visitors to Intertraffic Amsterdam in March will have opportunity to hear the HAAS Alert point of view when the company presents its paper: “30 seconds to Safer Roads for Everybody: Responder-Activated Alerts for Proactive Driver Response”.